Field Trip Buses

 - Always consider traffic and travel time for the return-to-site time.

-- School bus trips must be canceled at least twenty-four hours before the scheduled trip time to avoid a minimum charge of $485.00 per bus.
+- Review the cancellation policies for trips.
+School bus trips must be canceled at least twenty-four hours before the scheduled trip time to avoid a minimum charge of $485.00 per bus.

 - Maximum Driving Hours: In California, school bus drivers are generally limited to driving a maximum of 10 hours after being off-duty for 8 or more consecutive hours.
 This is in accordance with federal regulations.